vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 ## Choose one or more browsers

-I recommend using both Brave and Firefox.
+Use both Brave and Firefox.

 ### The way to use Brave